hRun/SA-haveibeenpwned/README.md

 ### v2.0.0

 * Implemented Splunk Cloud compatibility by relying on Splunk Add-On Builder for the add-on setup/configuration.
 Thanks to lukemonahan!
 * Improved conectivity tests, proxy and error handling
 * Added custom role for non-privileged users
 * Added add-on logo

-### v1.2.2

-* Fixed a bug where the Splunk search would fail if a paste was found for an account but does not return a title or date

-* Add option to control whether to report account pastes or not or just the ones with a timestamp

-### v1.2.1

-* Better connection state handling and URL encoding

-* Updated to Splunklib 1.6.14

-### v1.2.0

-* Overall enhancements and bug fixes

-* Implemented better sanity checks and error handling

 ## TODO / Known Issues